jacknormand/dotfiles/README.md

-a mess of my dotfiles for macos, wouldnt recommend anyone to use. everything from .config
+a mess of my dotfiles for macos, wouldnt recommend anyone to use.
+Just has iterm settings, karabiner keybinds, zsh, and nvim. everything goes in .config

 ![Screenshot 2024-03-05 at 12 50 32 PM](https://github.com/jacknormand/dotfiles/assets/21299000/e181f509-9803-4914-b165-f46c6c02bb77)